kush-rastogi/Road-Accident-Dashboard/README.md

 📈 Data Visualization: Used Excel as a visualization tool.
 With the help of this, I have created attractive charts, graphs, and interactive visuals to present the data in an easy way.

 🔄 Dashboard Making: Finally, I built a dashboard in Excel by inserting slicers and timelines that allow users to interact with the data.

+# Introduction:
+* This project is aimed at developing a tableau Dashboard for generating insights about road accident data in the United Kingdom.